KARL STORZ Leadership Development

 Participants will have the opportunity to develop leadership skills that will position them to be well prepared for success and rapid career growth.
 This opportunity is one that most professionals typically do not receive until well into their careers.
 Participation in the KARL STORZ Leadership Development Program can help provide concrete evidence of leadership experience to future employers.

-Actively taking part in this program is considered a valued job; therefore, students earn a $250 stipend per term if they meet the program requirements.
-The stipend is paid at the end of summer 2014, end of A term 2014, end of B term 2014, and end of C term 2015.
+Actively taking part in this program is considered a valued job; therefore, students earn a $1,000 stipend per year if they meet the program requirements.
+Half of the stipend is paid at the end of the summer portion and the other half is paid at the conclusion of the program.

 There are five learning modules that provide the basis for the program.
 The topics are the following:

 Customer Focus – In this module participants will learn the importance of customer focus and critical strategies that allow for building lasting relationships with both internal and external customers.

 Business Acumen – The focus of this module will be on building participant’s business intelligence, as it relates to financials, manufacturing methods, and regulatory compliance.

 Continuous Improvement – Participants will gain an understanding of Operation Excellence and how the application of different improvement methodologies such as Lean, Six Sigma, A3 Thinking, Root Cause Analysis, and hands on problem solving can increase performance.